 Minimum Clearance Explained

 Ground Clearance refers to the minimum ride height of the vehicle.
-It is one of the most basic but very important dimensions of a vehicle used for off-roading.
+It is one of the most basic but very important dimensions of a vehicle used for off-roading and Overlanding.
 Ground clearance is measured as the minimum distance between the lowest part of the vehicle and the road surface.

-The break-over angle is the angle measured between the front and rear wheels and the lowest part of the vehicle in the middle.
-Picture an invisible triangle looking from the side of the vehicle between the wheels and the chassis.
-The break-over angle is an indication of the steepest crest a vehicle can traverse without high-centering.
+The break-over angle is the angle formed between the front and rear wheels and the vehicle’s lowest middle point.
+Imagine an invisible triangle viewed from the vehicle’s side, encompassing the wheels and chassis.

 Ground Clearance Needed For 4×4 Without Risking Damage